pulibrary/pudl_mets_compiler/README.md

 Configuration
 -------------
-Each time the application is executed, it looks for a file called "localProps.xml" on the classpath.
+Each time the application is executed, it looks for a file called "config.xml" on the classpath.
 If this file can not be found, it will be created and the application will exit:

-"A file called localProps.xml has been created in this directory.
+"A file called config.xml has been created in this directory.
 Please update it and run again."

 Edit that file and run again.
 Paths may be absolute (safest) or relative to the